Electric Vehicle Concepts 50 year electric conversion time line

 AC Drives are usually more expensive.
 Especially over 150 volts.
 The Inverter is designed to work with the motor.
 These are bought as a motor - inverter kit.

-We still like to carry a new 50 foot charge cord.
+We like to carry a new 50 foot charge cord.
 There were no charging stations or J1772 plugs.
-The alternator was used as the regeneration for the 12 volt battery during braking.
+The alternator was used as the regeneration for the 12 volt battery only during braking.
+Regenerative braking in the 70's.

 The small trucks had full steel frames and the heavier suspension to carry the extra 1000 pounds of lead batteries.
-We could carry a generator.
-The lead batteries would overheat if you worked them to hard.
+You could carry a generator.
+The lead batteries would overheat if you charged them while driving.

 Originally we used smaller lead acid batteries to get the voltage up higher with the limited space we had.
 Ten years latter we put lithium batteries in for a new owner.